-8.5 Geriatric Use Of the approximately 6,000 patients who participated in clinical trials with bupropion hydrochloride sustained-release tablets (depression and smoking cessation studies), 275 were ≥65 years of dand 47 were ≥75 years old.
+Of the approximately 6,000 patients who participated in clinical trials with bupropion hydrochloride sustained-release tablets (depression and smoking cessation studies), 275 were ≥65 years old and 47 were ≥75 years old.
 In addition, several hundred patients ≥65 years of age participated in clinical trials using the immediate-release formulation of bupropion hydrochloride (depression studies).
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects.
-Reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
+Reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot

-ropion is extensively metabolized in the liver to active metabolites, which are furthe and excreted by the kidneys.
+Bupropion is extensively metabolized in the liver to active metabolites, which are further metabolized and excreted by the kidneys.
 The risk of adverse reactions may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, it may be necessary to consider this factor in does selection; if may be useful to monitor renal function [see Dosage and Administration (2.7), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].
+Because elderly patients are more likely to have decreased renal function, it may be necessary to consider this factor in dose selection; it may be useful to monitor renal function [see Dosage and Administration (2.7), Use in Specific Populations (8.6), and Clinical

-8.6 Renal Impairment Consider a reduced dose and/or dosing frequency of bupropion hydrochloride extended-release tablets (XL) in patients with renal impairment (glomerular filtration rate: <90 mL/min).
+8.6 Henal Impairment Consider a reduced dose and/or dosing frequency of bupropion hydrochloride extended-release tablets (XL) in patients with renal impairment (glomerular filtration rate: <90 mL/min).
 Bupropion and its metabolites are cleared renally and may accumulate in such patients to a greater extent than usual.
-Monitor closely for adverse reactions that could indicate high bupropion or metabolite exposures [see Dosage and Administration (2.7) and Clinical Pharmacology (12.3)].
+Monitor dosely for adverse reactions that could indicate high bupropion or metabolite exposures [see Dosage and Administration (2.7) and Clinical Pharmacology (12.3)].

-8.7 Hepatic Impairment In patients with moderate to severe hepatic impairment (Child-Pugh score: 7 to 15), the maximum bupropion hydrochloride extended-release tablets (XL) dose is 150 mg every other day.
+6.7 replace impartment In patients with moderate to severe hepatic impairment (Child-Pugh score: 7 to 15), the maximum bupropion hydrochloride extended-release tablets (XL) dose is 150 mg every other day.
 In patients with mild hepatic impairment (Child-Pugh score: 5 to 6), consider reducing the dose and/or frequency of dosing [see Dosage and Administration (2.6) and Clinical Pharmacology (12.3)].